Perth-Artifactory/util/README.md

 ### Generate a snapshot of TidyHQ memberships

-Generate memberhip numbers for a particular date
+Generate membership numbers for a particular date

 #### Setup

 * Ensure that a TidyHQ token has been set in `config.json`

 #### Running